0x4NDR0M3DA/0x4NDR0M3DA.github.io/_posts/2026-01-12-osintfrozennorth.md

 ![marinetraffic](/assets/posts/osintfrozennorth2026/marinetraffic.png)

-I was interested in pretty much anything above this line.
+I was interested in pretty much anything above this "highly educated" line.
 Sadly, after several hours and countless identification attempts later, I had no candidates.
 I commited to double check Northern Canada, Alaska, Russia, Svalbard, Norway, Greenland...
 Still nothing.
 At this point I knew that I have to change strategy.
 It was completely plausibe that the port itself got modernized, the geography might have changed or... **it's not present on the map at all**.

 After additional research, I found several news articles mentioning Russian presence in the Arctic Ocean.
 Main consensus was that there are significant efforts related to militarization of the ocean coming from Russia.
 Due to global warming and subsequent ice melting, new routes of traffic may emerge - for civilian and military ships alike.
 Sounds like a whole new playground from geopolitical perspective.